Performers listed alphabetically by first name.

 Asimina Chremos

 Asimina Chremos is an independent artist and collaborator in dance, fiber arts, and writing.
 Her performance practice has evolved from classical ballet (she was a dancer with the Pittsburgh Ballet Theater in the 1980s) to regular appearances in improvisational contexts with sound-artists and noise musicians.
 She is currently interested in the effects of aging on the dancing body uses of space and light in performance, and the ongoing problems of functioning as an “artist” in a capitalist economy.
-Lately been adding live typing with video projector and shadowplay to her repetoire.
 (Philadelphia PA) asiminachremos.space

 Audrey Chen